-Matachine dancer Eddie Rivera performs in front of La Capilla de San Antonio in Alcalde, New Mexico on December 27, 2017.
+Matachine dancer Eddie Rivera performs in front of La Capilla de San Antonio in Alcalde, New Mexico.
 Los Matachines de Alcalde perform the traditional dance that is observed by both hispanic and Native American communities in northern New Mexico.
 Though many variations of the dance exist, they all share similar elements.
 It is believed that the annual tradition, normally performed in honor of feast days or Christmas, is a choreographed reenactment of the forced conversion of indigenous people to Catholicism.

 An inmate enters his pod where the Archbishop of Santa Fe, Michael Sheehan, blessed prisoners on Ash Wednesday at the Metropolitan Detention Center in Albuquerque, New Mexico.
 "You couldn't come to me today in the cathedral, so I came to you," said Sheehan.